Microsoft Excel: Excel 95 (v7.0)

 Released in 1995 with Microsoft Office for Windows 95, this is the first major version after Excel 5.0, as there is no Excel 6.0 with all of the Office applications standardizing on the same major version number.

 Internal rewrite to 32-bits.
 Almost no external changes, but faster and more stable.

-Excel 95 contained a hidden Doom-like mini-game called "The Hall of Tortured Souls", a series of rooms featuring the names and faces of the developers as an easter egg.
+Excel 95 contained a hidden Doom-like mini-game called "The Hall of Tortured Souls", a series of rooms featuring the names and faces of the developers as an Easter egg.

 Excel 97 (v8.0)

 Included in Office 97 (for x86 and Alpha).
 This was a major upgrade that introduced the paper clip office assistant and featured standard VBA used instead of internal Excel Basic.
 It introduced the now-removed Natural Language labels.

-This version of Excel includes a flight simulator as an Easter Egg.
+This version of Excel includes a flight simulator as an Easter egg.

 Excel 2000 (v9.0)

 Included in Office 2000.
 This was a minor upgrade but introduced an upgrade to the clipboard where it can hold multiple objects at once.
 The Office Assistant, whose frequent unsolicited appearance in Excel 97 had annoyed many users, became less intrusive.

-A small 3-D game called "Dev Hunter" (inspired by Spy Hunter) was included as an easter egg.
+A small 3-D game called "Dev Hunter" (inspired by Spy Hunter) was included as an Easter egg.

 Excel 2002 (v10.0)

-Included in Office XP.
-Very minor enhancements.
+Included in Office XP with minor enhancements over the previous version.

 Excel 2003 (v11.0)

-Included in Office 2003.
-Minor enhancements, the most significant being the new Tables.
+Included in Office 2003 with minor enhancements over the previous version.